berkeley-secure-hardware/cs249-sechw-f18/projects.md

 # Project ideas
-More will be posted in the following week.

 ## Replication
-Build an existing, but not available attack (TPM attacks, SGX attacks, etc)
+Build a known, but not available attack (TPM attacks, SGX attacks, etc)

 ## Enclave application development
 * Implement an application for running on a remote enclave